 I worked in Abruzzo for 4 months in 2010, and by interacting with the population I learned of the destruction and horrible consequences brought by the earthquake long after the shakes ended.

-In Abruzzo, the rubble and distorted metal frames that once were homes, restaurants, schools, offices–the debris of a past life still litters the big cities and the small towns today.
-As I walked among the ruins every day, helpless, I breathed in the solidarity, and felt the population's proudness, but also was overwhelmed by the Abruzzesi's desperation and suffering.
+In Abruzzo, the rubble and distorted metal frames that once were homes, restaurants, schools, offices––the debris of a past life––still crowds the big cities and the small towns to this day.
+As I walked among the ruins every day, helpless, I breathed in the solidarity and felt the population's proudness, but also was overwhelmed by the Abruzzesi's desperation and suffering.
 I learned that more than 50 survivors commited suicide, because their families and homes didn't exist anymore.
-I learned that less than 2 months ago, folks were still living out of containers and port-a-potties.
+I learned that until very recently, folks were still living out of containers and port-a-potties.
 Mostly, I learned that when you deprive a human being of his home, of his roots – you bare that person, defacing him.

 At 3:32 a.m. tonight, a candle light vigil crowd will very silently march in the closed off "red zone" of L'Aquila.
 The bells will strike 308 tolls and the name of each one of the victims of the April 2009 earthquake will be called out in the night.
 A mournful celebration of a night that has tainted the history and territory of Abruzzo forever.